 Horsham College will provide and maintain at least three Asthma Emergency Kits.
-One kit will be kept on school premises in the Sick Bay and one will be a mobile kit for activities such as:
+One kit will be kept in the sick bay of each of the two school campuses, and one will be a mobile kit for activities such as:

 - yard duty - camps and excursions.